 Foucault first demonstrated his pendulum in his cellar.
 His experiment gained such popularity that he was soon asked to demonstrate his pendulum in the Pantheon in Paris, where there is a Foucault pendulum to this day.

 If you happen to be in the Rochester area, there is a Foucault pendulum a little closer to home.
 Simply take a trip to the science building at SUNY Geneseo.
-Included here are some pictures of their pendulum.
+You can see a pictures of their pendulum above.